OfficeDev/open-xml-docs/docs/word/how-to-replace-the-styles-parts-in-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: 67edb37c-cfec-461c-b616-5a8b7d074c91
-title: 'How to: Replace the styles parts in a word processing document (Open XML SDK)'
+title: 'How to: Replace the styles parts in a word processing document'
 description: 'Learn how to replace the styles parts in a word processing document using the Open XML SDK.' ms.suite: office